• City of Tacoma QA

 How do I dispute a false alarm fee?

-If you feel that a false alarm fee has been assessed incorrectly please contact your alarm company.
-Alarm companies are required to dispute false alarms on their customers behalf.
-The company must provide a reason for the dispute along with evidence that there was an actual burglary or burglary attempt to the City requesting that the fee be waived.
+If you feel that a false alarm fee has been assessed incorrectly, please contact your alarm company.
+Alarm companies are required to dispute false alarms on their customer’s behalf by submitting a written request within 60 calendar days from the fee assessment date.

 How can I obtain more information regarding the false alarm incident?